Eiwhaz/eiwhaz.github.io/_posts/2020-04-05-understand-copy-elision.md

 [^return-no-ctor]: Being guaranteed means that it is safe, in a function, to return an instance of a class which has its copy & move constructors deleted.

-[^pessimizing-move]: Note that both GCC & Clang have a warning dedicated to detecting those kind of issues, `-Wpessimizing-move` (included in `-Wall`), which in this case [is triggered by Clang](http://coliru.stacked-crooked.com/a/4e7aa433cb417349) on every attempt to move values.
+[^pessimizing-move]: Note that both GCC & Clang have a warning dedicated to detect this kind of issues, `-Wpessimizing-move` (included in `-Wall`), which in this case [is triggered by Clang](http://coliru.stacked-crooked.com/a/4e7aa433cb417349) on every attempt to move values.

 [^clang-nrvo]: The application of the NRVO is highly dependent on the compiler.
 On the same example, Clang actually [avoids the move operation](http://coliru.stacked-crooked.com/a/c7b7f31388e81b94) even within the branch.
-However, instanciating the returned variable out of the condition forces Clang to move it when returning.
+However, instantiating the returned variable out of the condition forces Clang to move it when returning.